 This doesn’t mean we don’t make good use of electromechanics.
 We’re surrounded by all kinds of microscopical devices and nanorobots.
 We’ve harnessed nature, but we’ve given free rein to the only wild card in nature: our brains.
-We’ve managed to control every single factor in nature, even extraterrestrial factors, such as meteors, viruses and bacteria, solar flares, global warming and glacial ages, tectonic movements, volcanoes and every single possible threat to humanity is under control.
-I’ll talk more about it in a chapter dedicated to the reasons behind the colonization of Mars, which started already in your age and was successful by the beginning of the twenty second century.
+Furthermore, we’ve managed to control every single factor in nature; even extraterrestrial factors, such as meteors, viruses and bacteria.
+Solar flares, global warming and glacial ages, tectonic movements, volcanoes and every single possible threat to humanity are under control.
+I’ll talk more about it in a chapter dedicated to the reasons behind the colonization of Mars, which started already in your age and was successful by the end of the twenty-second century.
 It was later recolonized, but more of it later.

 Artificial intelligence goes hand in hand with natural intelligence.
-However, the trend towards humanization of machines simply stopped, because humanity just took a huge leap forward and biomechatronics couldn’t catch on.
-Machines excel at calculus and precision, and humans at decision making, so division of labor was simply adopted here.
-Tying to imitate artificially humanity is not banned, of course, but it’s relegated to the arts, because the attempts merely futile.
+However, the trend towards humanization of machines simply stopped, because humanity just took a huge leap forward and robotics couldn’t catch on.
+Machines excel at calculation and precision, and humans at decision-making, so the division of labor was simply adopted here.
+Trying to imitate humanity is not banned, of course, but it’s relegated to the arts because the attempts to create androids with human mental capacities are merely futile.
 Nanotechnology simply took the lead in human enhancement, and we’ve become the best versions of ourselves.
 The accent is put on the evolution of our minds, however, and not on commercial purposes.
 Therefore, no monstrosities were performed in pursuit of science.
-The aesthetic value of biodiversity was at last taken to heart, so people wouldn’t give up their natural beauty, the beauty with which nature had endowed them and which made them unique.
+The aesthetic value of biodiversity was at last taken to heart, so people wouldn’t give up their natural beauty; the beauty with which nature had endowed them and which made them unique.

-Aging and the accumulation of cellular damage has also been reversed.
+Aging and the accumulation of cellular damage have also been reversed.
 Body rejuvenation has surpassed the longevity escape velocity, which means that life expectancy has dramatically increased.
-We could basically live forever, were it not for the brain, which is wired into mortality.
-In practice this means that today, we have one-hundred-and-twenty-year-old people who look like thirty-year-olds, dying from strokes.
+We could basically live forever, were it not for the brain, which is hardwired into mortality.
+In practice, this means that today, we have one-hundred-and-forty-year-old people who look like thirty-year-olds, dying from strokes.
 Brain damage is almost exclusively the only kind of death we have.
-Men tend to die younger, around a hundred and twenty on average.
-The second kind of death is euthanasia, that is, suicide dew to psychic apathy to life.
+Men tend to die younger, around a hundred and thirty on average, while the average lifespan of a woman is one hundred and fifty years.
+The second kind of death is euthanasia, that is, suicide due to psychic apathy to life.
 We have some immortals, though.
-The oldest person on earth is a two-hundred-and-ten-year-old man.
+The oldest person on Earth is currently a two-hundred-and-ten-year-old man.
 People are labeled immortals after passing the threshold of one hundred eighty years.
-That makes up two percent of the global population and they are an inspiration to others.
-However, no one can tell for sure what we live for and what’s the ultimate end of life, and that’s why regression is lately not only allowed but desirable in society, to be able to see into our future through our past.
+They make up two percent of the global population, and they are an inspiration to others.
+However, no one can tell for sure what we live for and what’s the ultimate end of life, and that’s why regression is such a fascinating phenomenon to me because I believe it allows us to see into our future through our past.